 There are some differing opinions about how often should you backwash a pool.
 Some say you should only do it when it is essential (as in the situations in the section above), others say you should backwash every week as part of your regular weekly pool maintenance.
 In contrast, others believe you should do it whenever you vacuum your pool.

-Indeed, the amount of use the pool gets will make a difference to the frequency of cleaning and, therefore, the frequency of backwashing.
-When it is just my wife and I here, perhaps swimming only once or twice a week, I may go between cleaning and backwashing for two weeks.
+Indeed, the amount of use the pool gets will affect the frequency of cleaning and, therefore, the frequency of backwashing.
+When it is just my wife and me here, perhaps swimming only once or twice a week, I may go between cleaning and backwashing for two weeks.
 If we have a young family staying and it gets used every day, I may need to clean and backwash every few days.

 It depends, too, whether you have a sand filter or a DE (diatomaceous earth) filter.
 DE filters should be backwashed less often than sand filters, perhaps as little as every 4-5 weeks.